 The Owner May Be in a Rush

 Some days, I only have 30 minutes for our daily walk.
 I simply can’t stop every 5 feet to let strangers meet my dog – these stops will mean I can’t get my dog the exercise he needs!

-It’s not that I’m unfriendly, or that my dog is unfriendly - we’re just on a tight schedule.
-Asking permission before meeting a dog avoids forcing the owner into an awkward situation.
+It’s not that I’m unfriendly, or that my dog is unfriendly – we’re just on a tight schedule.
+Asking permission before meeting or petting a dog avoids forcing the owner into an awkward situation.

 Some dogs aren’t very comfortable with strangers.
 Even if you do everything right, some dogs might not want to be near you (I know, it hurts, but that’s life).

 Respecting a dog’s comfort level is important – some dogs simple prefer the company of their owners over new faces.

 The Dog Could be Doing an Important Job

 This might be the most important reason to ask permission and be polite when approaching an unfamiliar dog.
 We all should know by now not to pet a seeing eye dog or dog wearing a service dog vest.
 Even if you don’t see a vest, though, a dog could be doing important work.
 Coming up to greet it, especially inappropriately, may ruin the dog’s focus for the whole day!

 Greeting dogs politely is key to staying safe.
 It lets working dogs work, and training dogs train.
 It lets owners in a rush continue on their walk and it keeps uncomfortable or frightened dogs inside a safe bubble.

 Remember that just because a dog is outside doesn’t mean you have the right to approach it.